NeuroTechX/ntx_slack_archive/introductions.md

  >Hey all, I'm a PhD Candidate at McGill University working in multi-modal imaging (mainly PET and MRI).
 Hoping to learn more about BCI!

+5/18/2017 12:30 AM

+ **yannick** :

+ >Christophe Grova used to run a Multi-Modal Fusion at the Neuro, is it related?
+(I think now hes at Concordia)